 Recently, we carried out a survey looking at attitudes towards video calling, comparing us Brits and our friends from across the pond in the US.
 Turns out, we’re a rather unassuming bunch with 45.5% of our UK respondents saying webcam made them feel self-conscious.
 29.9% said their main concern with video is what they look like (you look great, by the way).
 Seems like we may not be ready to fully embrace video just yet!
 Although, 60.9% of UK peeps and 72.3% of US peeps did feel webcam usage will increase in the future.
 Let’s not concern ourselves with the future now though, let’s look at the present.

-Conference calling still feels more accessible and convenient to many than video as it’s built on technology that most people are familiar with, da-da-da, the phone!
+Phone conferencing still feels more accessible and convenient to many than video as it’s built on technology that most people are familiar with, da-da-da, the phone!
 Everyone likes to use tech that their comfortable with.
 It’s particularly important if you’ve been asked to organise a meeting with a measly ten minutes to spare.
 You want to rely on tech that you’ve used before, keeping the nervous sweating and erratic breathing at a minimum.
-All that’s required to get going with a conference call is a Host/Guest PIN and dial-in number.
-It’s straightforward if you need to communicate with international contacts as well, as conference call services provide tons of international dial-in numbers.
+All that’s required to get going is a Host/Guest PIN and dial-in number.
+It’s straightforward if you need to communicate with international contacts as well, as services provide tons of international dial-in numbers.

 Out of all the meeting solutions that exist, it’s safe to say that conference calling is a cost-effective option.
 Everyone likes to save some dosh.
-That’s one of the reasons that conference calling tech is still so widely used today.
+That’s one of the reasons the tech is still so widely used today.
 With other products such as web meetings and webinars, the wealth of features available means that they are often more expensive.
-Many conference call providers won’t charge a monthly subscription to use the service.
+Many phone conferencing providers won’t charge a monthly subscription to use the service.
 You pay for the individual call, rather than paying a monthly cost for a product you may only use once a month.
-Plus, conference calls offer a cheaper alternative when compared to face-to-face meetings.
+Plus, they offer a cheaper alternative when compared to face-to-face meetings.
 With face-to-face meetings it’s easy to rack up all sorts of costs, from travel to lunch orders for those peckish clients.